The current Media Rating Council (MRC) accreditation certifies that:

 In some instances, continuous play is a factor, such as when Autoplay is active or the user is viewing a video in a playlist.
 When this is the case, certain rules are followed.
 When using Wi-Fi, continuous play will stop automatically after four hours.
 When using a mobile network, continuous play will stop if you have been inactive for 30 minutes.
+Approximately 14% of video traffic is autoplay.
 Please refer to https://support.google.com/youtube/answer/6327615 for the latest and most accurate details on this feature.

 For video viewability, Google Ads utilizes the Active View description of methodology to measure viewability as reported within the YouTube Reserve reporting platform.YouTube Reserve Video Viewability report counts a viewable video impression when at least 50% of the video ad creative appears within the viewable area of a user’s browser/app for two continuous seconds.

 - Third-party filtration is not used by Google.